andy-silas/Google-Data-Analytics-Capstone-Cyclistic-Case-Study/README.md

 9. End station for location for casuals
 10. End station for location for members

-The code for the above queries can be found here.
+The code for the above queries can be found here (To insert Link here)